Refreshed North ready to shine after year out

 "There were a fair few setbacks, a fair few return dates put out there and taken away again.
 There have been some tough times and people like [Ospreys medical team members] Liam Thomas and Matthew Bowen had to drag me through a few of them, especially in my stroppy stages a few times, when that return date was taken away for my own safety and my own benefit."

-A Six Nations return was mooted by Wales head coach Wayne Pivac at one stage, but it never materialized, North admitting the first major injury of his career saw those around him needing to manage his expectations as the prognosis moved from seven months out, to eight and eventually 12, telling himself, "It's not going to get better by being grumpy".
+A Six Nations return was mooted by Wales head coach Wayne Pivac at one stage, but it never materialized, North admitting the first major injury of his career saw those around him needing to manage his expectations as the prognosis moved from seven months out, to eight and eventually 12, telling himself: "It's not going to get better by being grumpy."

 It did not mean that watching Wales during their disappointing campaign was particularly pleasant.